yarpc/yarpc-go/README.md

 choosers.
 YARPC for Go provides reference implementations for HTTP/1.1 and TChannel transports, and also raw, JSON, and Thrift encodings.
-YARPC for Go provides experimental implementations for a Redis transport and a round robin peer chooser.
+YARPC for Go provides experimental implementations for a Redis transport, a Protobuf encoding, and a round robin peer chooser.
-YARPC for Go plans to provide a Protobuf 3 encoding, a gRPC transport, and a load balancer that uses a least-pending-requests strategy.
+YARPC for Go plans to provide a gRPC transport, and a load balancer that uses a least-pending-requests strategy.
 Peer choosers can implement any strategy, including load balancing or sharding, in turn backed by a pluggable peer provider.